-All of our scholarship holders commit themselves to a manageable amount of non-profit work when they accept our scholarship.
-Depending on their grade point average, we may even expect the implementation of their own non-profit project.
-But what does that mean?
+All our scholarship recipients commit themselves to a manageable amount of non-profit work when they accept our scholarship.
+We also expect that SBW Berlin scholarship recipients develop and implement their own social non-profit project.
+But what does this mean?

 1. Stem Education Project STEM-WHIZZ Kagure Mugo Kenia An initiative to promote education in STEM subjects in Kenya (by Kagure Mugo).

-In Kenya, the number of students graduating from university or school is very low.
-In addition, the field of STEM education (mathematics, information, science and technology) is often inaccessible to many for various reasons.
-This is why our SBW Berlin scholarship holder, Kagure Mugo, is involved with her project “STEM Whizz” (STEM stands for Science, Technology, Engineering and Math), which strives to change this through simple and understandable use of language to make STEM field education more accessible to students in Kenya and elsewhere.
-Using short videos, her project presents various STEM topics – such as thermal insulation – in the form of interesting “do-it-by-yourself” experiments and thus calls attention to problems and situations in these regions.
+In Kenya, STEM (Science, Technology, Engineering and Math) training in schools and universities are riddled with inadequacies such as poor access to training equipment.
+With effect, this discourages many students from pursuing STEM courses and careers, which are highly regarded as economic drives for success and growth for many countries globally.
+Therefore, one of our SBW Berlin scholarship recipients, Kagure M., is involved with her project “STEM WHIZZ” which strives to change this through simple and understandable use of language to make STEM field education more accessible to students in Kenya and elsewhere.
+Using short videos, her project discusses various STEM topics – such as thermal insulation – in the form of interesting “DIY” experiments and thus calls attention to problems and challenges within these regions.